Home

 figure

-What’s special about this lower envelope is that is represents the distance for each x to closest non-transparent pixel, going though all possible pivot points.
-That exactly what we’re looking for, isn’t it ?
+What’s special about this lower envelope is that it represents the distance for each x to the closest non-transparent pixel, going through all possible pivot points.
+That’s exactly what we’re looking for, isn’t it?

 For a given x (let’s say x=4), we can look at the lower envelope and find which is the current “best” distance-curve.
 With this, we know which pivot point to use to have the minimum distance.